 Located in New Orleans, Tulane traces its origins to the Medical College of Louisiana, the Deep South’s second-oldest medical school, which was founded in 1834.
 By 1847, the Medical College was part of the newly established public institution, the University of Louisiana.

 Tulane emerged as a private university in 1884 when the public University of Louisiana was reorganized and named in honor of benefactor Paul Tulane, a wealthy merchant who donated more than $1 million in land, cash and securities “for the promotion and encouragement of intellectual, moral and industrial education.”
-A native of Princeton, N.J., Paul Tulane had made his fortune in New Orleans and his gift expressed his appreciation to this Southern city on the Mississippi River.
-In 1886, the H. Sophie Newcomb Memorial College was established for women as part of the university.
+A native of Princeton, N.J., Paul Tulane had made his fortune in New Orleans and his gift expressed his appreciation to the city.
+In 1886, the H. Sophie Newcomb Memorial College was established as Tulane’s co-ordinate college for women.
 Newcomb-Tulane College today enrolls all undergraduates at the university.

 Tulane moved to its present campus on St. Charles Avenue in 1894.
-The Tulane University Health Sciences Center in downtown New Orleans includes the School of Medicine and School of Public Health and Tropical Medicine, while the Tulane National Primate Research Center is in Covington, La.
+The Tulane University Health Sciences Campus in downtown New Orleans includes the School of Medicine and School of Public Health and Tropical Medicine, while the Tulane National Primate Research Center is located in Covington, La.
 The Tulane School of Continuing Studies has satellite campuses in Elmwood Business Park in Jefferson Parish, La., Biloxi, Miss., and in Madison, Miss.
 The A.B.
 Freeman School of Business offers Executive and Professional MBA programs at its satellite campus in Houston, Texas.
 Tulane also has 40 major academic programs operating in 20 countries.

 Look at a timeline of highlights in Tulane's history

 Learn more about some unique traditions at Tulane